NeariX67/OctoPrint-Telegram/README.md

 ## Fork changes:
-Added 2 Commands to allow GPIO interaction.
+Added 2 Commands to allow GPIO interaction.<br>
-/powerdown: Writes GPIO21 to LOW
+/powerdown: Writes GPIO21 to LOW<br>
 /powerup: Writes GPIO21 to HIGH

 GPIO Pin can be changed in [this file](octoprint_telegram/telegramCommands.py), lines 571, 572 and 578, 579